 Ray Allen broke Reggie Miller’s NBA record for most 3-pointers in a career.
 Allen now has more than 2,800 3-pointers in his illustrious and soon-to-be Hall-of-Fame career.
 However, despite having the distinction of being the NBA’s all-time 3-point king, is Ray Allen the best pure shooter in the game today?
 Moreover, where does Allen rank among the all-time great pure shooters in NBA history?
+There’s sniper from the Bay Area who may have an argument.
 Let the debate begin.

 OneManFastBreak.net examines the 10 best pure shooters in NBA history.
 Editor’s note: As much as we’d like to include Michael Jordan, Jerry West, Pete Maravich, Kobe Bryant or even Dirk Nowitzki on this list, they’re more great scorers than pure shooters.
 A pure shooter is someone who is more about quality than quantity.
 They don’t need to dominate the ball to have a major effect on the game.
 They often rely on screens and excels in an offense that highlights ball and player movement.
 Pure shooters can also stretch a defense with their ability to make jump shots from beyond 23 feet.
 And they can go for long stretches without touching the basketball, yet when given the opportunity they rarely miss. #snipers